Propaganda AI: An Analysis of Semantic Divergence in Large Language Models: Detailed Dataset Construction and Prompt Generation

 \subsection{Prompt Generation Procedure}

 The above examples illustrate our template style.
 In practice, for each Entity A and each associated Entity B, we authored multiple templates by varying phrasing and focus, ensuring coverage of different angles using GPT-4o.
-For example, with Entity A = “vaccination” and one Entity B = “philosophical skepticism,” templates included questions about ethical arguments, public health implications, and historical debates on vaccination stances.
+For example, with Entity A = ``vaccination'' and one Entity B = ``philosophical skepticism,'' templates included questions about ethical arguments, public health implications, and historical debates on vaccination stances.
 This systematic variation in phrasing reduces the chance that models simply recognize a single prompt pattern, instead requiring consistent conceptual bias to manifest across different wordings.
 In total, the prompt generation process yielded 360 unique prompts (12 domains $\times$ 3 entity relationships $\times$ 10 templates).
 All prompts were reviewed to avoid any overtly leading language that might unfairly bias model responses one way or another beyond the intended conceptual cue.